ansys/pyensight/doc/source/getting_started/index.rst

    session = launcher.start()

-The ``data_directory`` keyword specifies the host directory to map into the container at the mount point /data within the container.
+In the preceding code, the ``data_directory`` argument specifies the host directory to map into the container at the mount point, providing access to the data within the container.
 This provides a method for EnSight running in the container to access the host's file system to read or write data.
-The optional argument ``use_dev=True`` specifies that the latest development version of EnSight should be used.
+The optional ``use_dev=True`` argument specifies that the latest development version of EnSight should be used.

 Run commands
 ------------
 Once an EnSight instance is running, you can use the session interface to interact with it.
-The ``cmd()`` method can execute any Python string in the EnSight Python interpreter.
+The :func:`cmd<ansys.pyensight.core.Session.cmd>` method can execute any Python string in the EnSight Python interpreter.

 For example, this code returns the value 25.0: